AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments-models.md

    Isso é usado para garantir que os autores de conteúdo não possam repetir o conteúdo já adicionado em outro fragmento do mesmo modelo.

    Por exemplo, um **Texto de linha única** campo chamado `Country` no Modelo de fragmento de conteúdo não pode ter o valor `Japan` em dois Fragmentos de conteúdo dependentes.
-Um aviso será emitido quando a segunda instância for tentada.
+A warning will be issued when the second instance is attempted.

    >[!NOTE]
-   A exclusividade é assegurada por raiz de idioma.
+   Uniqueness is ensured per language root.

    >[!NOTE]
-   As variações podem ter o mesmo *único* como variações do mesmo fragmento, mas não o mesmo valor usado em qualquer variação de outros fragmentos.
+   Variations can have the same *unique* value as variations of the same fragment, but not the same value as used in any variation of other fragments.

 * Consulte **[Referência de conteúdo](#content-reference)** para obter mais detalhes sobre esse tipo de dados específico e suas propriedades.